suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 # Catalog {#catalog}

 A Catalog is a MOQT Object that provides information about tracks from a given publisher.
-Catalog is used by subscribers for consuming tracks and for publishers to advertise the tracks.
-The content of "Catalog" is opaque to the Relays and may be end to end encrypted.
-Catalog provides the details of tracks such as Track IDs and corresponding media configuration details (audio/video codec detail, gamestate encoding details, for example)
+A Catalog is used by publishers for advertising their output and for subscribers to consume that output.
+The payload of the Catalog object is opaque to Relays and can be end-to-end encrypted.
+The Catalog provides the names and namespaces of the tracks being produced, along with the relationship between tracks, properties of the tracks that consumers may use for selection and any releavnt initialization data.

 ## Catalog Fields

-At the minumum catalog MUST provide enough information about MOQ Tracks, such as its full name, information about media for the track and mode of usage of the underlying QUIC transport.
-Following subsections identify the mandatory {{base}} fields and optional {{extensions}} fields that describe a given publisher's track in the catalog.
-The applications is free to add further fields to the catalog that is deemed necessary than the ones defined in this specification and they don't need to be standardized.

-TODO: Describe mechanics for preventing field name conflicts for future extensions and for application specific extensions.
+A catalog is a JSON [JSON] document, comprised of a series of mandatory and optional fields.
+At a minumum, a catalog MUST provide all mandatory fields.
+A producer MAY add additional fields to the ones described in this draft.
+Custom field names MUST NOT collide with field names described in this draft.
+To prevent custom field name collisions with future versions, custom field names SHOULD be prefixed using reverse domain name notation e.g "com.example-size".

+A parser MUST ignore fields it does not understand.

 ### Base Fields {#base}

 This section identifies the mandatory fields needs to be defined per track listed in the catalog.

+* Streaming Format
+* Streaming format version
 * Track Namespace: See section 2.3 of {{MoQTransport}}
 * Track Name: See section 2.3 of {{MoQTransport}}
 * Track Quality Profile: See {{profile}}